tanishadeshpande/IntroToIM/FinalProject/journal.md

 # Day 4

 Today I started by making an array of the sounds for my piano.
 This was similar to a code I had written in class way back when we were learning about sound files in Fall 1, so this was fairly easy to make.
 Then, along with the changing background I added a soundfile.play() command in each of my If loops so that the button being pressed would trigger a sound file.
-However,
+However, there was a problem with the sounds as they would all play simultaneously and very quickly one after the other.
+I realised that this was because the information was being sent to processing too quickly, and so in my arduino code I added a delay() function so that the output was not received too fast.
+When I did this, the sound for the key I was pressing started playing fine.
+So far, I had only programmed the C key.

+# Day 5

+Today, I decided to add the sounds for the other keys.
+This worked well, but the only issue was that there was a slight overlap between the two sounds when one was released and the other was pressed down.
+To fix this, I went to the reference page for Sound on the processing website, and found out about the soundIsPlaying() function.
+Doing this, I made a function that would check if another sound was playing when a key was pressed, and if it was then stop the previous sound so the next sound could play.
+By doing so, I made it possible for me to play chords too.
+Once this was done, my piano was done.
+After this all I had to do was the visualisation part.

+# Day 6

+Today I worked on the visualisation part.
+It was easy, as it was simply generative art and we had already done this multiple times in Fall 1.
+I assigned a colour to each key, and then coded the processing code.
+This was very simple, but once this was done I realised I did not like the shades of my shapes very much so I changed it to make them more pastel.
+I thought it would also look nicer if opacity was randomised, and so I randomised that between 50 and 225 too, and this made it look much cleaner.
+Finally, it began to work well together.

+# Day 7

+After presenting it in class, I realised it would look nicer if the screen with the art was full screen.
+So I changed the dimensions of the screen from size(600,600) to fullScreen().
+I also added a keyPressed function so that the screen would be cleared if a key on the laptop was pressed incase anyone wanted to restart their art piece.

+Overall, I had a lot of fun making this as I got to combine what I had learnt with music, which I am genuinely interested in!